-In the 70’s and to this day, the replacement window has become the popular solution for increased energy efficiency while eliminating the need to maintain the old single pane wooden sash.
-However, with recent advances in glazing technology, many home renovators have sought an alternative path to window replacement by way of refurbishing and weatherizing existing antique windows in good repair or replicating wooden sash in severe decay.
+In the 70’s and to this day, the insulated glass replacement window has become the mainstream solution to update old single pane wooden sash.
+However, with recent advances in glazing technology and a growing awareness toward natural resource conservation, many home renovators have sought an alternative path to window replacement by way of refurbishing and weatherizing existing antique windows in good repair or replicating wooden sash in severe decay.

 As the preservation vs replacement debate continues, this introduction and a series of articles (coming soon) are intended to help educate you on various options toward increasing the energy efficiency of your traditional wood windows.
 Whether your concerns relate to cost, esthetics, feasibility or historic guidelines; alternative topics will be covered to assist in making informed decisions that match your objectives.